eclipse-aaspe/package-explorer/README.md

 The AASX Package Explorer also includes an internal REST server and OPC UA server for the loaded .AASX.
-Based on this a separate AASX Server is available (https://github.com/admin-shell-io/aasx-server) which can host several .AASX simultanously (see example https://example.admin-shell-io.com).
+Based on this a separate AASX Server is available (https://github.com/admin-shell-io/aasx-server) which can host several .AASX simultaneously (see example https://example.admin-shell-io.com).